kercre123/wire-pod/README.md

 	- Run `./setup.sh` with the 5th and 6th option to change the port, you will need to push files to the bot again.
 - If you want to disable logging from the voice processor, recompile chipper with `debugLogging` in ./chipper/pkg/voice_processors/noop/intent.go set to `false`.
 - Some weather conditions don't match the bot's internal response map, so sometimes Vector won't be able to give you the weather until I make my own response map.
+- You have to speak a little slower than normal for Coqui STT to understand you.

 Known Issues: